tomedunn/the-finished-book/_monsters/categorizing-monsters.md

 ---
 title: "Categorizing Monsters"
-excerpt: "Not all monsters in D&D 5e should be weighted equally."
+excerpt: "Grouping monsters into categories, because not all monsters in D&D 5e should be weighted equally."
+date: 2021-10-15
+last_modified_at: 2021-11-03
+#tags:
+#  - analysis
+#  - monsters
+#  - monster categories
 ---

 # Introduction